kabk/go-theses-2022-julia-waraksa/content/04-babyn-yar.md

 <br><br>

 ## Is forgiveness desirable?
 When the Soviet Union fell in 1991, the Jewish community grasped the new-found independence to step forward in demand for a Jewish memorial.
-Subsequently, a[menorah statue](#figure "Menorah Memorial to the Jewish Victims of Babyn Yar")was erected upon a small hill.
+Subsequently, a menorah statue figure was erected upon a small hill.
 By doing so, the Jewish community had essentially opened up a blueprint for the site; other minorities followed to finally lay their claim for a memorial.
-In 2012,[a monument](#figure "Vardo in Memory of Romani executed in Babyn Yar")to commemorate the Sinti and Roma killed during Babi Yar was brought from another location in the city into the park.
+In 2012, a monument to commemorate the [Sinti and Roma](#figure "Vardo in Memory of Romani executed in Babyn Yar") killed during Babi Yar was brought from another location in the city into the park.
 With no one to formally oversee the site, many others would soon follow.
 Here and there, small memorials appeared in the park, though many of them were left unfinished due to lack of funding or dispute.

 <div class="img-container">
 <img class="align-self" src="content/images/04-babyn-yar-menorah-monument-1991.jpg">